hrosspet/Random-Thoughts/AI-vs-us.md

 Imagine a human walking in a forest, when a wolf appears.
 The wolf notices the human and makes a long hungry howl.
 The hunt for the prey begins.
 Who will win this game for life and death?

 One on one, who knows?
 The physical strength is certainly on wolf's side.
-Will the human intelligence surprass it?
-If the human has tools - a knife, a spear, or even a gun, the winner is clear.
+Will the human intelligence surpass it?
+If the human has tools - knife, spear, or even a gun, the winner is clear.
 But what if the wolf is not alone?
 What if there are 5 wolves?
 Will his gun shoot fast enough?

 What if there are 10 wolves?